tyyrok/water_game/README.md

 [Try it here](https://h2o.tyyrok.online) — a simple browser game where the main goal is to gather water molecules to fill the flask!

+I was inspired to make this tiny game during reading amazing Lectures on Physics from Richard Feynman.

 ### Repository Includes:
 - Go backend service